shadowwinter/ITP1/README.md

 # ITP1
-Using p5.js to create a simple html game.
+Using p5.js to create a simple HTML game.

 To start, run the index.html file.
 F5 to restart the game.